dcostin18/cs161/More Haskell Calculators/lab5_README.txt

+Language: Haskell

-This lab was an extension of the previous, adding support for rational numbers.
+Objective: This lab was an extension of the previous calculator lab, adding support for rational numbers.

+This file also has no dependencies as well and should run on its own and produce expected output.